ABOUT TROOP 70 PEACEMAKERS

 Scouts and parents should review the guidelines found at www.scouting.org/sitecore/content/Home/Marketing/Resources/SocialMedia.aspx.
 To

 summarize, while it's permissible for adults and youth to be "friends" on social media, all communication between adults and youth should take

 place in a public forum, or at a bare minimum, electronic communication between adults and youth should always include one or more authorized

-adults (i.e. a parent) openly “copied” on the message or message thread.
-This applies to facebook, messenger tools, twitter, e-mail, texting,
+adults (i.e., a parent) to be openly “copied” on the message or message thread.
+This applies to Facebook, messenger tools, twitter, e-mail, texting,

 “Never do for a boy what he can do for himself.” – Lord Baden Powell